Undergraduate Course Catalog 2014-2015

 Professor: John M. Halstead

 Associate Professor: Kelly L. Cullen, Alberto B. Manalo, Douglas E. Morris, Robert A. Robertson

 Extension Associate Professor: Charles A. French

 All majors must complete a common core curriculum and choose one of two focus areas: international tourism development or regional tourism planning.
 Capstone experiences are supervised and approved within the major, and are required of all seniors.
 The capstone explores areas of interest based on the integration of prior learning.
-The capstone requirements may be satisfied through a course, created work or product, a professional internship or some form of experiential learning (e.g., honors theses, mentored research projects, and other special student activities).
+The capstone requirement may be satisfied through a course, created work or product, a professional internship, or some form of experiential learning (e.g., honors thesis, mentored research project, and other special student activity).
 Departments are responsible for certifying that graduating seniors have met the capstone requirement for their majors.